Trading names and corporation/company formation policy

 The University may in certain situations seek to be come a shareholder or member of a corporation (including a company) or to become party to an unincorporated joint venture or partnership conducted in conjunction with other persons (eg; an incorporated Co-Operative Research Centre)

-Membership/shareholding in a corporation (whether a wholly-owned subsidiary or otherwise) or entry into a joint venture requires the approval of the University Council under the provisions of Section 39 of the Royal Melbourne Institute of Technology Act 1992 (see Trading Names and Corporation/Company Procedure).[Next: Supporting documents and information]
+Membership/shareholding in a corporation (whether a wholly-owned subsidiary or otherwise) or entry into a joint venture must be in accordance with the requirements of the Commercial Activity Guidelines applicable to RMIT[Next: Supporting documents and information]